Quarterback: History

 In 1906, the forward pass was legalized in American football; Canadian football did not adopt the forward pass until 1929.
 Despite the legalization of the forward pass, the most popular formations of the early 20th century focused mostly on the rushing game.
 The single-wing formation, a run-oriented offensive set, was invented by football coach Glenn "Pop" Warner around the year 1908.
 In the single-wing, the quarterback was positioned behind the line of scrimmage and was flanked by a tailback, fullback and wingback.
 He served largely as a blocking back; the tailback typically took the snap, either running forward with the ball or making a lateral pass to one of the other players in the backfield.
 The quarterback's job was usually to make blocks upfield to help the tailback or fullback gain yards.
 Passing plays were rare in the single-wing, an unbalanced power formation where four linemen lined up to one side of the center and two lined up to the other.
 The tailback was the focus of the offense, and was often a triple-threat man who would either pass, run or kick the ball.

-Offensive playcalling continued to focus on rushing up through the 1920s, when professional leagues began to challenge the popularity of college football.
+Offensive play calling continued to focus on rushing up through the 1920s, when professional leagues began to challenge the popularity of college football.
 In the early days of the professional National Football League (NFL), which was founded in 1920, games were largely low-scoring affairs.
 Two-thirds of all games in the 1920s were shutouts, and quarterbacks/tailbacks usually passed only out of desperation.
 In addition to a reluctance to risk turnovers by passing, various rules existed that limited the effectiveness of the forward pass: passers were required to drop back five yards behind the line of scrimmage before they could attempt a pass, and incomplete passes in the end zone resulted in a change of possession and a touchback.
 Additionally, the rules required the ball to be snapped from the location on the field where it was ruled dead; if a play ended with a player going out of bounds, the center had to snap the ball from the sideline, an awkward place to start a play.

 Despite these constraints, player-coach Curly Lambeau of the Green Bay Packers, along with several other NFL figures of his era, was a consistent proponent of the forward pass.
 The Packers found success in the 1920s and 1930s using variations on the single-wing that emphasized the passing game.
 Packers quarterback Red Dunn and New York Giants and Brooklyn Dodgers quarterback Benny Friedman were the leading passers of their era, but passing remained a relative rarity among other teams; between 1920 and 1932, there were three times as many running plays as there were passing plays.